 #10.
 How Many Women Go For An Abortion?

 One of the frequently asked questions about abortion is how many women actually go for it.
-Well, according to a few surveys, on an average, one-fourth of the women population go for an abortion at least once in their lives.
+Well, according to a few surveys, on average, one-fourth of the women population go for an abortion at least once in their lives.

 #11.
 What Is An Ectopic Pregnancy?

 An ectopic pregnancy occurs outside the uterus, that is entirely a different scenario of an egg in fertilization at a wrong place.
-Many ectopic pregnancies are otherwise called as tubal pregnancies as they happen in the Fallopian tube.
+Many ectopic pregnancies are otherwise called tubal pregnancies as they happen in the Fallopian tube.